slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 <!--
 > *"Se você tem um talento, use-o de toda maneira possível.
 Não o acumule.
 Não o use como esmola.
 Gaste-o abundantemente como um milionário decidido a ir à falência."  -- Brendan Behan [1923]*

+-- x\@gerrysays] * El precio de un IQ alto es el aislamiento.
+-- x\@hitchslap1] * One way to spot high IQ people is they’re always miles ahead in the conversation.
+They already know what you’re thinking after only a few words.
+I notice this pattern often.
+-- x\@lichthauch] * The smartest man in the room is usually the most fragile and God designed it this way -- x\@nntaleb] * 3- There must be loss of memory from filtering; you get more information/entropy as you age, so needs to eliminate some.
+Intelligence is about what you decide to eliminate.
+-- x\@pmddomingos] * You + AI = Genius
+-- x\@redatheart0] * Psyops are IQ tests
+-- x\@transkatgirl] * hot take: most of the reason why the average person seems really stupid is because of a difference between what they prioritize vs what you prioritize rather than actual intelligence
+-- x\@yacinemtb] * some of you guys sound like LLMs and the terrifying thing is that you're not. you're flesh and bone. your mind is just that predictable. you say things that you think that you should say. not things that you actually mean. fuck

-- You discover your true intelligence once you start acting instead of overthinking.
++ You discover your true intelligence once you start acting instead of overthinking.
-- IQ is like speed of running.
++ IQ is like speed of running.
 If you run in a wrong direction, it will not help you.
 -->

 > *"Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius, and a lot of courage, to move in the opposite direction."